 If you considering divorce or find yourself entering or in a new second or third marriage, have you considered the financial costs and challenges of long-term health care?

 These costs are expensive.
-Health Insurance, including Medicare and Medicare Supplements, won't pay for a majority of these costs.
-Care drains savings and adversely impacts income and lifestyle.
+Health Insurance, including Medicare and Medicare Supplements, won't pay for most of these costs.
+The exploding costs of long-term health care drain savings and adversely impact income and lifestyle.

 Marital Assets are Still Assets Even With Prenuptial Agreement

-If you remarry, as many 50+ individuals do, it places your future legacy at risk since no matter what prenuptial agreement exists, the government considers a married couple's assets, even if separate, to be marital assets.
+If you remarry, as many 50+ individuals do, it places your future legacy at risk.
+Even if you have a prenuptial agreement, the government considers a married couple's assets, even if separate, to be marital assets.

 Family, Finances, and Long-Term Health Care

 Long-Term Care Insurance has become a perfect solution to provide you with guaranteed tax-free benefits that give you access to your choice of quality care, including in-home care that most people prefer.

 Long-Term Care Insurance is Affordable Asset Protection

 These policies are not nearly as expensive as you might think.
 Of course, the younger and healthier at the time of purchase, the more affordable it will be.
-Long-Term Care Insurance is flexible and keeps you in control.
-Many plans have case management which will help your family find quality care in the setting you desire.
+Learn more about the cost of Long-Term Care Insurance - How Much Does Long-Term Care Insurance Cost? | LTC News.